Table of Contents

 Honeywell Zone Valve Problem - I have a Honeywell zone valve (8043E).
-I have spent time trying to understand exactly how this valve works, and I am pretty close except for one thing: the motor.
-When the thermostat makes, that causes the slow-motion motor top turn which opens the valve.
+I have spent time trying to understand exactly how this valve works, and I am pretty close, except for one thing: the motor.
+When the thermostat makes, that causes the slow-motion motor to turn, which opens the valve.

 Honeywell Zone Valve Problem

-I can’t imagine it is controlled in any way by the end switch as the only electrical connections to the motor are the 2 yellow leads that connect to the T-stat circuit.
-When the motor is isolated and 24VAC is applied, it will run until the cows come home.
+I can’t imagine it is controlled in any way by the end switch as the only electrical connections to the motor are the two yellow leads that connect to the thermostat circuit.
+When the Honeywell motor on the zone valve is isolated, and 24VAC is applied, it will run until the cows come home.
 I have tested this.
 While running, I have grabbed the brass gear and applied resistance.
 It does not stop; it continues to run.
 So “resistance” is not the mechanism to make it stop.
 I don’t believe in magic.
-What actually causes the motor to stop at the of the valve open arc?
+What causes the Honeywell motor to stop at the top of the zone valve open arc?
 Please help!
 Thanks!

-Specifications Sheet - Honeywell Zone Valve Problem
+Honeywell Zone Valve Problem - Reply

 The spring return moves the valve to the closed position.
 I can also only surmise this question is out of pure curiosity on how the valve works.
 Since the valve is simple and straightforward on the operation, troubleshooting is similarly straightforward.
 Installation is simple with both the hot water boiler piping loop and the wiring.
 It is important that the valve is installed according to the flow arrow.
 The head should be removed for sweat connections to prevent damage.
 Once the soldering is completed the head replaced on the valve.
 Wiring involves three separate connections: The transformer for 24-volt power, the thermostat to provide control, and the end switch to control the circulator pump.

-The bottom line answer to your question is the thermostat controls the opening of the valve.
+Honeywell Zone Valve Problem - The bottom line answer to your question is the thermostat controls the opening of the valve.
 When the thermostat satisfies the motor is de-energized and the valve closes by a spring return.